kyriosdata/construcao-2025-01/docs/fg.md

   - Success output (in green): `Updated to version [new version].
 This is now the default version.`
   - No update available: `No newer version available.
 You have available the latest version: [current version].`
   - Error output (in red): `Failed to update: [error reason]`

+> **Note**: internet connectivity is required for the update process to check for and download new versions.

 #### `fg uninstall [version]`
 - Removes a specific version of the application.